aruzikulov/cresto.io/README.md

-# Next.js website
+# CRESTO Platform WebApp

-The official website for Next.js
+The official webapp for Cresto.io

 ## Contribution

-To submit a feature, bug fix, or enhancement to the website proceed as follows:
+To submit a feature, bug fix, or enhancement to the webapp proceed as follows:

 1. Clone this repo
 2. Within your terminal, run `yarn` to install the dependencies